ONLYOFFICE/office-js-api/Word/ApiTable/Methods/SetShd.md

 # SetShd

-Specifies the shading which shall be applied to the extents of the current table.
+Specifies the shading which shall be applied to the extents of the current table.<br>Inherited From: [ApiTablePr#SetShd](../../ApiTablePr/Methods/SetShd.md)

 ## Syntax